Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Professional Examination for High-Risk Individuals

-Those with a high risk of developing melanoma, may benefit from a whole body skin exam performed by a dermatologist.
-People in the high-risk group include those with a personal or family history of melanoma, and individuals with multiple atypical nevi (irregular moles that are larger than normal).
+Those with a high risk of developing melanoma may benefit from a whole body skin exam performed by a dermatologist.
+People in the high-risk group include those with a personal or family history of melanoma, and individuals with multiple atypical nevi (irregular moles that are larger than normal), and those with excessive sun exposure.

 Such people should protect themselves from overexposure to sunlight and have a medical examination of the entire skin surface every 3 to 12 months (the frequency depends on your risk factors).
 The doctor may take photographs of specific moles, or your entire body, at each visit and compare them with previous photos to look for any changes.